brother-darkness/brother-darkness/README.md

 My name is Caleb Winters, I am currently studying software development @MissionreadyHQ

-I've completed the Level 4 Full Stack Developer course and am now working towards the Level 5 Advanced course.
+I've completed a Level 4 Full Stack Developer course and the Level 5 Advanced Software Development course.

 I hope to learn as much as possible in the next coming months, and hopefully will make software development a career!